The Story Behind Lakota’s Legacy

 My powerful “why” stems from a deep passion for canine well-being and a commitment to humane training methods.
 I believe that every dog deserves a chance to thrive in a loving, supportive environment.
 My approach is holistic, focusing on the physical, emotional, and mental health of each dog.
 By using only positive reinforcement methods, I aim to create a safe space where dogs can learn, grow, and overcome their challenges.

-Witnessing the transformation in dogs and the joy it brings to their owners fuels my dedication.
-Every success story, every wagging tail, and every moment of connection reaffirms my mission.
-I am here to guide, support, and empower both dogs and their owners on their journey to a harmonious life together.
 My hope is to inspire you, to help you find joy instead of stress; hope instead of hopelessness, and knowing someone is there to support you rather than suffering alone.

 My approach to canine behavior is driven by a deep passion and a commitment to education and experience.
 I am constantly updating my skills, immersing myself in the latest advancements in canine science through hundreds of hours of educational webinars, conferences, and courses.
 I possess a diverse array of techniques to meet the unique needs of each dog I work with, ensuring that none of my methods involve pain, intimidation, force, or harsh corrections.
 I firmly reject the use of chokers, spray collars, prong collars, and shock collars, choosing instead to foster trust and understanding through positive reinforcement.